 - Household-level data on council rent arrears

 Surveys and interviews

-We’re designing an online feedback survey on Universal Credit, CTR and arrears levels.
-Local authorities can help us by sending recruitment emails to people who receive Universal Credit (or current benefits, where this is permitted by their Privacy Notice).
-We’ll use the results to give an aggregate analysis of all council’s survey data, which will be anonymised, creating a national picture of Universal Credit’s impacts across Wales.
+We designed an online feedback survey on Universal Credit, CTR and arrears levels.
+Local authorities helped by sending recruitment emails to people who receive Universal Credit (or current benefits, where this is permitted by their Privacy Notice).
+We used the results to give an aggregate analysis of all council’s survey data, which was anonymised, creating a national picture of Universal Credit’s impacts across Wales.

 Published in January 2020, the interim report focuses on the impact of Universal Credit on the Council Tax Reduction Scheme (CTRS) and possible amendments to the scheme.